Study of the four-body decays $B^{0}_{S} \rightarrow \pi\pi\pi\pi$ in the perturbative QCD approach: Numerical Results And Discussions

 \section{Numerical Results And Discussions}

-Based on the framework above, we start our calculations by introducing input parameters, which are listed in Table \ref{1111}, cover the mass of the involved mesons(in GeV), the lifetime of B meson, the decay constants of $B^0_{s}$, $\rho$, $\omega$ mesons and Wolfenstein parameters~\cite{Particle Date Group:2020ac}.
+Based on the framework above, we start our calculations by introducing input parameters, which are listed in Table \ref{1111}, covering the mass of the involved mesons(in GeV), the lifetime of $B_{s}$ meson, the decay constants of $B^0_{s}$, $\rho$, $\omega$ mesons and Wolfenstein parameters\cite{Particle Date Group:2020ac}.
 The Gegenbauer moments are listed in Table \ref{2222}~\cite{Li:2021bx}.